 Dried Oyster Capsules – It’s no secret that I’m a huge fan of whole-food based supplements that contain cofactors that increase bioavailability.
 Zinc is so important for supporting immune function, wound healing, carbohydrate metabolism and more, and oysters are an the richest natural source of it along with vitamin B12 and selenium.

-Organic Honey – For making homemade cough syrup and elderberry syrup, reducing dandruff and more.
+Organic Honey – For making homemade cough syrup or elderberry syrup, reducing dandruff and more.
 If you’d rather not DIY, this cough syrup is made with organic honey that has been infused with echinacea, elderberry and acerola cherry extract.
-It’s delicious, soothing, and great to have on hand.

 Hot Water Bottle and/or Heating Pad – For soothing tummy and muscle aches.